tkhyn/djinga/README.rst

 --------

 JINJA2_DJ_EXTS
-   The file extensions for templates that should be rendered with Django's internal template engine.
+   A list or tuple of file extensions (with or without the leading dot) for templates that should be rendered with Django's internal template engine.

    Defaults to ``('html', 'htm', 'jjhtml', 'jjhtm')``

 JINJA2_JJ_EXTS
-   The file extensions for templates that should be rendered with Jinja2.
+   A list or tuple of the file extensions (with or without the leading dot) for templates that should be rendered with Jinja2.

    Defaults to ``('jjhtml', 'jjhtm')``